 Table 1.
 Summary of response variables analyzed, results, and location in manuscript.
-The relevant experiment is indicated with the letter (F) field enclosure experiment in lakes in Kings Canyon National Park or (M) mesocosm experiment at Sierra Nevada Aquatic Research Laboratory.
+The relevant experiment is indicated with the letter (F) field enclosure experiment in lakes in Kings Canyon National Park or (M) mesocosm experiment at the Sierra Nevada Aquatic Research Laboratory.